niklasramo/tikki/README.md

 // Let's create a paused ticker. const ticker = new Ticker({ phases: ['test'], paused: true });

-// Let's add a listener to the "test" phase.
-Note that the listener will not be
+// Let's add a frame callback to the "test" phase.
+Note that the frame callback
-// called until we manually tick the ticker. ticker.on('test', () => console.log('test'));
+// will not be called until we manually tick the ticker. ticker.on('test', () => console.log('test'));

 // We can now manually tick if need be.
 Note that the tick method always
 // requires the current time in milliseconds as the first argument, it will
-// be propagated to the phase listeners.
+// be propagated to the frame callbacks.
 The timestamp itself can be relative to
 // anything as long as it's consistent between the ticks so that the delta time
 // can be calculated.
 For example, Date.now() is relative to the Unix epoch
 // while performance.now() is relative to the time when navigation has started.